buildkite/docs/pages/agent/v3/cli_env.md

 # `buildkite-agent env`

 The Buildkite Agent's `env` subcommands provide the ability to inspect environment variables.
+In order for jobs to inspect and modify the environment variables the agent needs to have expermiment flag set with job-api like `--experiment=job-api`

 With the job-api experiment enabled, jobs can inspect and modify their environment variables using the `get`, `set`, and `unset` sub-commands.
 These provide an alternative to using shell commands to inspect and modify environment variables.